A natural, imperfect garden

 Gardening in our age of climate breakdown is about finding the balance between human activity (intervention) and the planet’s ecosystems.
 Our duty, and our joy, is to support and encourage nature.
 In photographing my efforts I can demonstrate what can be done quite easily and document what will inevitably be lost if we do not make changes to the way we live and consume.
 Those of us, who are privileged to own a garden, have a duty to ensure that it is part of the ecosystem.

-Prints in a limited edition of twelve are available to buy.
-Many of the images are from my book An Imperfect Garden.
+Many of the photographs in this portfolio are available to buy as prints in a limited edition of six.
 The prints are produced in-house by myself.
 They are numbered and signed and come with a Certificate of Authenticity.
 For this edition I have chosen Kozo Thick White paper from the Japanese paper mill Awagami.

-To buy prints, click on a photograph below and hover your pointer over it to bring up the description and the buy this limited edition print link.
 You can also go straight to Saatchi Art, who handle the sale of my prints.